 - Loss of wages for a person being out of work for recovery and treatment

 - Loss of consortium

-Please do not hesitate to contact the law office of Andrew R. Lynch, P.C. today for a free consultation with a dedicated Georgia Lawyer for Brachial Plexus Injury.
+Please do not hesitate to contact the law office of The Law Offices Of Andrew Lynch today for a free consultation with a dedicated Georgia Lawyer for Brachial Plexus Injury.